kashinak/whale-song-memory-game/README.md

     #### Bugs to fix in the next version

-    - When the site reloads, sometimes the game results popup screen covers the game board.
+    - When the site reloads, the game results popup screen covers the game board.
-    - Sometimes the game plays several game tiles at the same time after clicking on the game tiles.
+    - Sometimes the game plays several game tiles at the same time after clicking on the game
+    - When one game tile is to be played more than once in succession, the game tile only highlights once.
+Nonetheless it is still easy to play the game.
     - The yellow orange game tile border needs style improvements so that the border is more solid.

   ### Additional Features to add in the next version